winstonwolff/tychon/README.md

         - repetitions can be combined to save memory
         - Can indicate if you want to optimize for speed or memory.

-    Types are programmable
-        - Since there is no compilation phase, just an optimization phase, types can be programmed like normal code.
-        - Type checking means calling a function to see if this is in fact a type.
-        - Some optimizations can use type assertions to simplify code or reduce memory footprint.

-    Programming in the Large
-        - has Macros to expand the language (like Lisp/Clojure)
-            - AST looks like Clojure, i.e. `1 + 1` == `add(1 1)` == Call(add 1 1)
-        - Macro/function for marking functions pure, and checking that it's so
-        - Macro/function for enforcing Law of Demeter
-        - Macro/function for enforcing knowledge of other modules, e.g. Controllers know all, but Models cannot know Views, and Views cannot know Controllers
-        - macros definitions must be in marked modules, so people don't use them too much

 References on PEG & Packrat parsers
 --------------------------------